And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 Expect the media to get very nervous now.

-On the political word, or in the political world, we have a term for a campaign that loses six points in just one week, and that's trouble.
+On the political word or in the political world, we have a term for a campaign that loses six points in just one week, and that's trouble.

-This applies now to the Obama campaign, not the Romney campaign.
+Unfortunately for the media, this applies now to the Obama campaign, not the Romney campaign.

 I'm telling the truth here.

-Obama's down seven six points.
+Obama's down six points.

 No, total of seven since last week.